 A note for Rita: If you would like to speak about the above incident and/or solely about your career, please contact us.
 We would love to speak with you.

-From a young age, Suzie Tanner remembers watching Dutch Savage, "Playboy" Buddy Rose, Don Leo Jonathan, Roy McClarty, Jake "The Snake" Roberts, and her big brother "No Class" Bobby Bass.
+From a young age, Suzie Tanner remembers watching Dutch Savage, "Playboy" Buddy Rose, Don Leo Jonathan, Roy McClarty, Jake "The Snake" Roberts, and who she considers her big brother, "No Class" Bobby Bass.
 She was also close to future wrestler Velvet McIntyre.
 "I actually grew up with Velvet McIntyre as kids.
 She and I used to go to the wrestling matches all the time before she got into it, and later so did I."